joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 the fungus passage we found earlier to a file.
 For this we use `>`, which **redirects** output that would be written to the command line to a file:

-    grep 'fungus' 'On the Origin of Species.txt' -A 10 -B 10 > 'darwin_on_fungi.txt'
+    grep 'fungus' 'Origin of Species.txt' -A 10 -B 10 > 'darwin_on_fungi.txt'

 Run the command and check this file.
 Redirecting can be useful to save error messages to a log file.
 For this, you'll want to use `2>&1`, which covers